Study with us

 All contacts with the counsellor are confidential and private, and no information will be passed on to anyone else without your consent.
 The only exception to this is if you, or someone else, are at risk of significant harm; or when the College is legally obliged to do so.

 Minimal confidential and anonymous case notes are kept, stored separately from a list of names and Email addresses.
 The information is securely stored on the Churchill College IT system, or in a locked filing cabinet.
-This information is not shared (unless you request it to be shared), and used only to facilitate ongoing counselling work (the only exception, as stated above, if there is serious and imminent risk to safety).
-This information is kept according the Records Retention Schedule of the College for 7 years and then deleted.
+This information is not shared (unless you request it to be shared) and used only to facilitate ongoing counselling work (the only exception, as stated above, if there is a serious and imminent risk to safety).
+This information is kept according to the Records Retention Schedule of the College for 7 years and then deleted.
 The counsellor’s personal and more detailed case notes are shredded at the end of the work with you.
-You can request to see or have a copy of the data that is held, or withdraw your consent at any time by contacting firstname.lastname@example.org.
+You can request to see or have a copy of the data that is held or withdraw your consent at any time by contacting email@example.com.

 You will be asked to sign a form confirming your understanding and consent to these arrangements when you first come for a counselling session.